Shop with a conscience at this cool popup that showcases local, eco-friendly brands, slow fashion and handmade pieces with purpose...

 And yes, he completely impressed me by explaining the provenance of a handmade journal, how it was made made sustainably from tree bark, and just how much profit the women who made it would receive.
 Another very cool Coopita buy?
 A huge tote, handwoven from recycled plastic bags and wrappers.
 Look a little closer and you can spot a pattern of eyes from the original candy wrappers that were diverted from landfill and into this fantastic-looking, functional piece.

-And back to those experiences: check out the series of workshops with Green Collective, from soap and accessory making to parent-child creative sessions, and join the launch party on 5 April at 6pm to talk to the people behind Green Collective and the amazing brands on board for this – you just might change the way you want to shop from now on…
+And back to those experiences: check out the series of workshops with Green Collective, from soap and accessory making to parent-child creative sessions to meet the people behind Green Collective and the amazing brands on board – you just might change the way you want to shop from now on…

 Green Collective; OneKM mall, #01-26/27, Singapore 437157